kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 // EvictionRequestStatus represents the last observed status of the eviction request. type EvictionRequestStatus struct {
-    // The generation observed by the eviction request controller.
+    // EvictionRequest's .metadata.generation observed by the eviction request controller.
+	// This field is managed by Kubernetes.
     // +optional
     ObservedGeneration int64 `json:"observedGeneration,omitempty" protobuf:"varint,1,opt,name=observedGeneration"`